alex/what-happens-when/README.rst

 *In the case of Virtual Keyboard (as in touch screen devices):*

-- In modern capacitive touch screens; when the user puts their finger on the screen, a tiny amount of current from the electrostatic field of the conductive layer gets transferred to the finger.
-Thus completing the circuit and creating a voltage dropping at that point on the screen.
-The ``screen controller`` then raises an interrupt reporting the coordinate of the 'click'.
+- When the user puts their finger on a modern capacitive touch screen, a tiny amount of current gets transferred to the finger.
+This completes the circuit through the electrostatic field of the conductive layer and creates a voltage drop at that point on the screen.
+The
+  ``screen controller`` then raises an interrupt reporting the coordinate of the 'click'.